suncoast-devs/cohort-xii/week-05/day-1/minesweeper/README.md

 Check a cell

 - Tell the API that the user checked a cell
-  - We need to tell it:
+  - DONE We need to tell it:
     - id (number of the game)
     - row
     - col
-  - POST /games/{id}/check
+  - DONE POST /games/{id}/check
-  - Take what the API gives back and put that in the state
+  - DONE Take what the API gives back and put that in the state

 Flag a cell